farrucoder/MyToDoAPP/README.md

 # TODO App

-Everyone want to write and remeber its task this app help you for your problem
+Everyone want to write and remember its task this app help you for your problem

 ## UI Screen